 - He or she should contact the Campus Compliance Coordinator (CCC) (Campus President) to file a formal grievance as soon as the student knew or reasonably should have known of the alleged discriminatory act or disagreement regarding academic adjustments and/or auxiliary aids. - The CCC will assist the student in defining the grievance and will witness the student's signature on the Grievance Form. - All grievances shall be reviewed and investigated by the Vice President of Academic Affairs.
 The Vice President of Academic Affairs' role shall be to investigate whether the student was discriminated based on disability by gathering all relevant information.
-Allegations can include, but are not limited to, harassment, failure to provide approved aids or adjustments, or a disagreement over what aids and adjustments are appropriate. - The student shall have an opportunity to express his or her concerns with the Vice President of Academic Affairs. - All reasonable efforts will be made to provide a written determination to the student within 30 days, which will close the charge of discrimination. - If the student feels the alleged discriminatory act was conducted by the CCC, the student may contact the Vice President of Academic Affairs at 1-800-852-8434 to file a formal grievance at any time in the process. - The determination made by the Vice President of Academic Affairs will be the final review for internal institutional purposes. - A student or any member of the public may file a complaint about this Institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the bureau's internet web site (www.bppe.ca.gov).
+Allegations can include, but are not limited to, harassment, failure to provide approved aids or adjustments, or a disagreement over what aids and adjustments are appropriate. - The student shall have an opportunity to express his or her concerns with the Vice President of Academic Affairs. - All reasonable efforts will be made to provide a written determination to the student within 30 days, which will close the charge of discrimination. - If the student feels the alleged discriminatory act was conducted by the CCC, the student may contact the Vice President of Academic Affairs at 1-800-852-8434 to file a formal grievance at any time in the process. - The determination made by the Vice President of Academic Affairs will be the final review for internal institutional purposes.

+A student or any member of the public may file a complaint about this Institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the bureau's internet web site (www.bppe.ca.gov).

 The campus is dedicated to protecting the rights provided to individuals with disabilities by Section 504.
 Federal regulations prohibit the campus from discriminating against students on the basis of disability.
 If a student believes that the campus has discriminated against him or her or another person on the basis of disability, the student may file a complaint with the U.S. Department of Education, Office for Civil Rights.

 The campus prohibits retaliation against persons who file complaints of discrimination or assist with or participate in a campus or government agency investigation, proceeding, or hearing concerning complaints of discrimination.
 Retaliation complaints may be filed separately with the Office for Civil Rights.
 Current or prospective students with disabilities wishing to request academic adjustments and/or auxiliary aids must contact the Campus President.

-Official Letter Grading Scale Effective for all Terms starting on or after October 11th, 2021
+Official Letter Grading Scale

+Effective for all Terms starting on or after April 18th, 2022

-Written examinations are given periodically, and many courses contain a final exam.
-Lab exams cover both subject matter and skills evaluation.
-Records of grades are maintained by the Registrar/Student Records Manager.
-Unless specified differently for an individual program, students receive letter grades at the end of each grading period (course) using the official letter grading scale.
+Records of grades are maintained by the Registrar.
+Students receive letter grades at the end of each grading period (course) using the official letter grading scale.
 Grades are based on assignments, tests, and manipulative performance examinations given with each unit of learning.
 At the end of each evaluation period, the student's cumulative grade point average (CGPA) will be determined.